-This Sheet Pan Sriracha Ranch Chicken is a super easy and healthy 30-minute dinner and doubles as your weekly lunch prep!
+This Sriracha Ranch Sheet Pan Chicken is a super easy and healthy 30-minute dinner idea that doubles as your weekly meal prep!

 How to make sriracha ranch chicken

 - Spread the mixture out on a sheet pan.

 - Cook for 25-30 minutes.